-Moving out in market hunting a developer job at times become very challenging considering the fact that this days 7 out of 10 JDs mention the requirement of a Full-Stack developer.
-So what is a full stack developer and why is it in so much into consideration now days?
+Moving out in the market hunting a developer job at times becomes very challenging because these days 7 out of 10 JDs mention the requirement of a Full-Stack developer.
+So what is a full stack developer and why is it so much into consideration nowadays?
 Before starting off with the topics, let me give you my quick introduction.

 Hi Folks!!
-I am Monalisa Das working as a Full Stack Software Developer over 7 years now.
-The journey came with loads of struggling and learning & still it is (as the frameworks evolve, even we need to so that you can run in same pace & hold your position strong).
+I am Monalisa Das working as a Full Stack Software Developer for over 7 years now.
+The journey came with loads of struggling and learning & still it is (as the frameworks evolve, even we need to so that you can run at the same pace & hold your position strong).
 In the article, I will try to jot down my journey to the point and which worked for me.
-As I mentioned, the journey came with loads of struggles, so of course there were challenges and failures.
+As I mentioned, the journey came with loads of struggles, so of course, there were challenges and failures.
 But then one should not stop.
-May be, you need a small turn to try out in other way to achieve your milestone.
+Maybe, you need a small turn to try out in another way to achieve your milestone.
 Anyways, now let’s get started

 What is the role of a full-stack developer?

 A developer, who is having working knowledge or skill set of both front-end as well as back-end development, is termed as a full-stack developer.
-Also, to certain extend they are also skilled with testing life cycle.
+Also, to a certain extent, they are also skilled with the testing life cycle.

-i.e., at any point of time, a full stack developer can work in any phase of product development.
-Due to such diversity, they are high in demand in market.
+i.e., at any point in time, a full-stack developer can work in any phase of product development.
+Due to such diversity, they are high in demand in the market.